SimonSkade/fieldmill/README.md

 You need a filedmill.
 You may need to design and build one on your own.
 Maybe you find an instruction on the internet.
 I am trying to release the cnc models we used for our fieldmill (I have not desingned them myself).

 You need a raspberry pi.
 (We are using a raspberry pi zero W, but every Pi works.
-A wireless connection opportunity is recommended.=.
+A wireless connection opportunity is recommended.
 Further you need an ADC.
 We recommend the ADS1115, because then you can just run our program.

 ####Wirering